LiuYuancheng/Railway_Control-OT-Cyber-Attack/attack/remoteAtk/README.md

    - Run the attack host on the client computer with the word document.

-   - Double click the **operation manual.docm**, when the document is opened, an editing enable message box will be show.
+   - Double click the MS-Word **operation manual.docm** : when the document is opened, an editing enable message box will be show.
 Click the "**OK**" button.

      ![](https://github.com/LiuYuancheng/RailWay_PLC_Control/blob/master/attack/remoteAtk/doc/macro1.png)